yhslai/vimrc/README.md

 Installation
 -------------
-1. Put all thing in ~/.vim
+1. Put all thing into ~/.vim
 2. Link .vimrc to ~/.vim/vimrc

         cd ~
         ln -s ~/.vim/vimrc .vimrc

 3. Install [DoctorJS](https://github.com/mozilla/doctorjs) if you haven't had one.
-It's for tgalist.
+It's for taglist.

 Shortcuts
 ------------